speechwellness/SpeechWellness-1_Baseline/README.md

 ## Reference Paper

-For more details about the challenge data, baseline methods and results, please refer to the paper (arxiv url)
+For more details about the challenge data, baseline methods and results, please refer to the [challenge paper](https://arxiv.org/abs/2501.06474).

 ## Test Result Submission